tanushree-dataanalytics/MMM_DataStory/README.md

 Michaelis-Menten (used here): diminishing returns from the very first euro.
 The curve only ever decelerates.
 No threshold needed before the effect kicks in.
 Logistic: an S-shape — starts flat, accelerates through a middle zone, then decelerates.
 Models a threshold effect where spend has little impact until a critical mass is reached.

 Michaelis-Menten is the standard default in MMM because most channels show diminishing returns from the start.
-The logistic shape implies there is a minimum spend level below which advertising does almost nothing — which is harder to justify for general brand advertising.
+The logistic shape implies there is a minimum spend level below which advertising does almost nothing, which is harder to justify for general brand advertising.
 ### How was K chosen?
 K is set automatically to the median of non-zero adstock values for each channel: pythonK = median of all weeks where adstock > 0
 This is a data-driven default.
 It places the half-saturation point at the middle of the observed spend distribution, roughly half of all observed spend weeks are below the point of maximum efficiency, and half are above it.
 No manual tuning is required.
 Why is saturation applied after adstock, not before?
 Order matters.
-Adstock is applied first because carry-over happens at the media level — impressions and exposures accumulate over time.
+Adstock is applied first because carry-over happens at the media level, impressions and exposures accumulate over time.
 Once the total effective exposure has been calculated (adstock), saturation is applied to model how that accumulated exposure translates into consumer response.
 Applying saturation before adstock would model diminishing returns on single-week spend before accounting for carry-over, which is economically incorrect.

 ### Seasonality and trend controls
 Why are seasonality controls needed?
 Revenue is not flat across the year.
 December is almost always higher than February.
 If the model does not control for these patterns, it will mistakenly credit advertising for revenue that was always going to happen due to the season.
 ### What type of seasonality is used?
 This model uses monthly dummy variables.
 A dummy variable is a binary (0 or 1) variable that simply flags whether a given week falls in a particular month.
-Eleven dummies are created — one for each month from February to December — with January as the reference category (dropped to avoid perfect multicollinearity).
+Eleven dummies are created, one for each month from February to December, with January as the reference category (dropped to avoid perfect multicollinearity).
 Each dummy captures the average revenue effect of being in that calendar month, independent of advertising spend.
 For example, a December dummy coefficient of +50,000 means: on average, December weeks generate €50,000 more revenue than January weeks, holding advertising constant.
 Monthly dummies were chosen over Fourier terms (sine and cosine waves) for two reasons: